-The statistics fetch implementation returns semi-structured data in a variety of formats for use within a guest operating system.
+The fetch-statistics facility returns semi-structured data in a variety of formats for use within a the guest OS.
 Four encodings are supported:

-- 1 text simple key-value pairs
+- text simple key-value pairs

-- 2 XML eXtensible Markup Language fragment
+- XML eXtensible Markup Language fragment

-- 3 JSON JavaScript Object Notation
+- JSON JavaScript Object Notation

-- 4 YAML Yet Another Markup Language, a human-readable JSON superset intended for data transmission
+- YAML Yet Another Markup Language, a human-readable JSON superset intended for data transmission

-Statistics are intended to be accurate only within the current session.
+Statistics are accurate within the current session only.
 A session represents a powered-on virtual machine running on a single ESXi host.
-Sessions may be discontinuous across session changes, so monotonically-increasing metrics may decrease.
-New seesions may result from suspending a virtual machine, reverting to a snapshot, vMotion, or certain types of hot-plug operations.
+Sessions may be discontinuous across session changes, so monotonically increasing metrics can suddenly decrease.
+New sessions result from suspending a virtual machine, reverting to a snapshot, vMotion, or certain types of hot-plug operations.
 It is up to the consumer of statistics to notice that the session has changed and deal with numerical discontinuities.

-Guest statistics are supported for troubleshooting and support only.
+Guest OS statistics are supported for troubleshooting and support only.
 Specifically:

-- Individual metrics are not guaranteed to be forward or backward compatible.
-Programs using these metrics are expected to tolerate incompatibility, and are cautioned against programming practices that could break when a metric behaves differently. - Metrics may be added, removed, or modified to have a different meaning.
+Individual metrics are not guaranteed to be forward or backward compatible.
+Programs using these metrics are expected to tolerate incompatibility, and are cautioned against programming practices that could break when a metric behaves differently.

+- Metrics might be added, removed, or modified to have a different meaning.
 For example: co-stop time changed meaning between ESXi 4.1 and ESXi 5.0. - VMware reserves the right to make changes, but will try to avoid gratuitous changes.
 Most changes will still provide equivalent information, but possibly in a different form that better reflects the ESXi host implementation providing the metrics.